 Well obviously, you all want to know where you can get your hands on some of the bulk potting mix that we use.
 Unfortunately, that’s not going to be very easy for you.
 So instead we’re going to have to find alternative ways around this.
 More than likely you’re going to have to enrich your potting mix with some fertilizers of some description to get your plants to thrive in pots.

-This summer we are going to expand the experiment to test the performance of a wider range of potting mixes.
-We’re also going to test out a range of fertilizers (mostly certified organic ones) to see what combinations might work well for those of us limited to major hardware chains and local nurseries, for our container gardening supplies.
+Recently we expanded the experiment to test the performance of a wider range of potting mixes.
+We also test out a range of fertilizers (mostly certified organic ones) to see what combinations might work well for those of us limited to major hardware chains and local nurseries, for our container gardening supplies.
+We’ll continue to road test gardening products such as these.
 Sign up to our newsletter to make sure you don’t miss out on seeing the results.